 I’ve been programming computers since using punch cards in high school from 1977 to 1979.
-I also worked on avionics and precision measuring equipment in the U.S. Navy, built robotics for R&D testing purposes in the automotive industry, developed web-based software for manufacturing and inventory control, completed technical writing for NAVAIR, and both written, and performed technical reviews of, computer programming text books.
+I also worked on avionics and precision measuring equipment in the U.S. Navy, built robotics for R&D testing purposes in the automotive industry, developed web-based software for manufacturing and inventory control, completed technical writing for NAVAIR, and both written, and performed technical reviews of, computer programming text books for Wrox Press.

-I’m interested in where food comes from, where recipes come from, where the people who created those recipes came from, and if there’s a backstory to that.
+I’m seriously interested in where food comes from, where recipes come from, what their histories are, where the people who created those recipes came from, and if there’s even a backstory to that.

-I tell my kids “You can’t say you won’t like a food until you try it, actually put it in your mouth and eat it.”
-There’s nothing elitist about this.
-It’s simply about respecting the food, respecting the person it came from, respecting the culture and history.
-Too often, rejecting a food will result in insulting the person and culture it came from, especially in countries other than the U.S. But even if it came from a relative, a good friend, or a street food vendor, you respect them and what they’ve given you just the same.
+I’ve always told my kids “You can’t say you won’t like a food until you try it, actually put it in your mouth and eat it.”
+There’s nothing elitist about that.
+It’s simply about respecting the food, respecting the person it came from, and respecting the included culture and history.
+Too often, rejecting a food will result in insulting the person and culture it came from, especially in countries other than the U.S. But even if it came from a relative, a good friend, or a street food vendor, you need to respect them and what they’ve given you just the same.

 When it comes to food, that’s who I am.
 I only wish to share that with others.

 Luna Pier, Michigan